Opera at Covent Garden 2021-22

 Benjamin Britten's Death in Venice was another of the of the outstanding achievements of 2019, and the Royal Opera returns to Britten in March 2022 with his Suffolk-set Peter Grimes.
 The starry team for this co-production with Madrid includes director Deborah Warner, conductor Mark Elder, and singers Bryn Terfel, Jacques Imbrailo, Allan Clayton, and John Tomlinson.
 A must-see, must-hear.

-The final new production is directed by the distinctive Richard Jones, and stars Nicky Spence in his second big Covent Garden role this year – he also sing jealous Laca in Jenufa.
+The final new production is directed by the distinctive Richard Jones, and stars Nicky Spence in his second big Covent Garden role this year – he also sings jealous Laca in Jenufa.
 As Samson in Saint-Saëns' Samson and Dalila, he is joined by Elina Garanča.

 Revivals include several several big successes from recent years.
 Verdi fans can look forward to Nabucco, Macbeth, Otello and La Traviata.
 No fewer than six singers take the role of La Traviata's society hostess Violetta, among them Lisette Oropesa, Pretty Yende and Angel Blue.
 There will also be two concert performances of Attila.